 Simply login to your account on the library catalogue to see details of all items on loan.
 Do this regularly to see if any items have been recalled, check "due back" dates, and see the progress of any holds you have placed.

 If the item is on loan, place a hold on the Library Catalogue.
-If the item is available at the other site, you can either go there and borrow it in person or place a hold on the Catalogue.

 What happens if my loans are overdue?